conduition/conduition.io/source/_posts/ecash-dlc.md

 For the DLC participants, the DLC setup process is more expensive, as computing $\hat{T}$ requires $O(n)$ curve addition/multiplication operations, plus an $O(n)$ number of hash operations.
 Each participant must compute $\hat{T}$ independently, and that work cannot be safely delegated.

-Performance could be improved here in a transparent fashion, by sacrificing privacy and allowing the final attestation secret $k_i$ to be revealed in-the-clear, without a blinding secret $b_i$ to mask it.
+Performance could be improved here in a transparent fashion, by sacrificing privacy and allowing the final attestation secret $k_i$ to be revealed in-the-clear, without the blinding secret $b$ to mask it.
 This makes constructing $\hat{T}$ purely a hashing process with no elliptic curve operations involved (beyond initially computing the lockings points from the oracle announcement), and so would be much faster.
 This comes at the cost of potentially revealing the nature of the event the DLC was subscribed to.

 ## Future Improvements/Extensions